Quick Answer: Fiddle Leaf Fig Care Basics

 Are fiddle leaf figs toxic to pets?

 Yes.
 According to the ASPCA, fiddle leaf figs are toxic to cats and dogs.
-If ingested, they can cause oral irritation, excessive drooling, and vomiting.
-Keep your plant out of reach of curious pets.
+If ingested they can cause oral irritation, heavy drooling, and vomiting, so keep yours out of reach of curious pets.

 Can I put my fiddle leaf fig in the bedroom?

-Yes, as long as the bedroom gets enough bright light.
-Fiddle leaf figs release oxygen and can improve indoor air quality.
-Just make sure it’s near a window—a dark bedroom won’t work.
+Yes — as long as the bedroom gets enough bright light.
+These plants release oxygen and can improve indoor air quality, but they still need at least 6 hours of bright, indirect light near a window.
+A dark bedroom won’t work.

 How fast do fiddle leaf figs grow?

-Under ideal conditions, they can grow 1-2 feet per year.
-However, with insufficient light or improper care, they may barely grow at all.
-Light is the biggest factor in growth rate.
+Under ideal conditions, 1–2 feet per year, with the strongest push coming in genuine summer warmth.
+In poor light they may barely grow at all, since light is by far the biggest factor in growth rate.

 Will brown spots on leaves heal?